 Prepare for transfer to top universities, with hands-on experience at the undergraduate level in life sciences, physical sciences, biotechnology, environmental science, and more!

-HCC's Life Science degree students may choose further study in agriculture, botany, entomology, plant science, microbiology, zoology, molecular biology, genetics, ecology, physiology, marine biology, and pre-medical or pre-allied health programs.
+- Life Science degree students may choose further study in agriculture, botany, entomology, plant science, microbiology, zoology, molecular biology, genetics, ecology, physiology, marine biology, and pre-medical or pre-allied health programs.

-Physical Science degree students may continue their studies in specialty areas such as astronomy, chemistry, geology, meteorology, physics, lab technicians, technical writing, and secondary and college teaching.
+- Physical Science degree students may continue their studies in specialty areas such as astronomy, chemistry, geology, meteorology, physics, lab technicians, technical writing, and secondary and college teaching.

 - Bioinformatics degree students learn to blend biological sciences and technology for better understanding and use of data.
-Career opportunities for both of these fields is growing, with high demand for specialists in areas such as genetic engineering, biomedical research, pharmaceuticals, quality control, pollution abatement, and more.
+Career opportunities for both this and Biotechnology students is growing, with high demand for specialists in areas such as genetic engineering, biomedical research, pharmaceuticals, quality control, pollution abatement, and more.